astorDev/nice-shell/git/save/article/index.md

 branch 'git-save-basic-texts' set up to track 'origin/git-save-basic-texts'.
 ```

-Although we can sort of figure out what has happened by the output it is quite a challenge.
+Although we can sort of figure out what has happened by the output, it is quite a challenge.
 Let's improve the output readability in the next section.

 ## Improving Transparency with Nice-Shell

-To make our alias nicer let's add some log messages with the commands we are executing and add validation.
+To make our alias nicer, let's add some log messages with the commands we are executing and add validation.
 We'll utilize a [nice-shell](https://github.com/astorDev/nice-shell?tab=readme-ov-file#nice-shell) script for that.
 First, let's `source` it:

 ```sh
 source /dev/stdin <<< "$(curl -sS https://raw.githubusercontent.com/astorDev/nice-shell/refs/heads/main/.sh)"